mohzeki222/quantum_annealing/README.md

-# quantum annealing and information processing of statistical mechanics
+# Quantum annealing and information processing of statistical mechanics

 The followings are a summary of codes for using quantum annealing.
 These will be published in a textbook of "quantum annealing and information processing of statistical mechanics" on early 2020.